farrael004/Quest/README.md

 Double click the `install` file.

-## Problems installing?
+### Problems installing?
+---
 If when you double-click ```install.bat``` it gives you an error.
 Open it using notepad and edit the following lines to ```py``` instead of ```python```.
 Then double-click the ```install.bat``` file again.

 ![Troubleshoot1](tutorial/Troubleshooting1.png)

-## Run locally
+### Run locally
+---
 To quickly open the app after installation, double-click the `start` file located in the app folder (.bat for Windows and .sh for macOS/Linux).
 A command shell will open and two links will be displayed.
 Navigate to any of the two links in your browser.

-## Updating
+### Updating
+---
 You can update the app to the latest version by double-clicking the `update` file located in the app folder (.bat for Windows and .sh for macOS/Linux).

 ## Usage

 There are three main sections in this app.
-The 'Assistant settings', the 'Ask me anything', and the 'Google search'.
+The 'Assistant settings', the 'Ask the Assistant', and the 'Google search'.

 ![Usage1](tutorial/Tutorial1.png)